28 April, 2020 by Simon Descoteau

 I’m almost convinced that cars aren’t as inanimate as they would like us to believe that they are, and once again things escalated quite quickly at this stage.
 Almost as if she knew she was going to the car doctor, Aethyia decided she wanted to develop a slight crack in her radiator on route to Zen Performance.
 Thankfully, they had a second hand aluminium radiator that they were able to fit for me at a very reasonable cost, while also carrying out the health check.

-On the whole, she was in as good condition as can be expected for a car of its age and was making a safe amount of power.
+On the whole, she was in as good condition as can be expected for a car of her age and was making a safe amount of power.
 There were some parts of rust on parts of the rear subframe which is normal for these, and the oil pan was saturated which meant that it had begun to leak oil very slowly.
 This would have to be addressed at some point but was not a priority at this stage.
 Aethyia had also been set up on the coilovers to sit slightly higher at the front than the rear.

 Work completed, I set off on my way back home and just as I had turned off the driveway of the workshop, I heard a crunching noise and the steering wheel went strange.
 It seems Aethyia had decided to break her front lower wishbone, a common problem on these and one usually fixed under warranty by Subaru when these were newer.
 Thankfully, I was close enough to be able to limp back to Zen and they very kindly dropped me off to the train station to get home.